wpmetabox/docsv2/docs/fields/taxonomy-advanced.md

 --- | --- | ---
 `select` | Simple select dropdown. | [Select](/fields/select/)
 `select_advanced` | Beautiful select dropdown using the select2 library.
 This is the default value. | [Select advanced](/fields/select-advanced/)
 `select_tree` | Hierarchical list of select boxes which allows to select multiple items (select/deselect parent item will show/hide child items).
-Applied only when the post type is hierarchical (like pages). | [Select](/fields/select/)
+Applied only when the taxonomy is hierarchical (like category). | [Select](/fields/select/)
 `checkbox_list` | Flatten list of checkboxes which allows to select multiple items. | [Checkbox list](/fields/checkbox-list/) `checkbox_tree` | Hierarchical list of checkboxes which allows to select multiple items (select/deselect parent item will show/hide child items).
-Applied only when the post type is hierarchical (like pages). | [Checkbox list](/fields/checkbox-list/)
+Applied only when the taxonomy is hierarchical (like category). | [Checkbox list](/fields/checkbox-list/)
 `radio_list` | Flatten list of radio boxes which allows to select only 1 item. | [Radio](/fields/radio/)

 This is a sample field settings array when creating this field with code: